JHWebDeveloper/Able2Deux/README.md

 ### Removed
 - Ability to sort media via drag and drop on the acquisition page.
 Media can only be sorted on the formatting page.
-- $r token for clip numbered reversed.
-Now using $r for media runtime as stated above with is more useful.
+- $r token for reversed clip numbered.
+Now using $r for media runtime as stated above which is more useful.
+Reversed clip number no longer supported.

 ## [2.3.1] - 2.22.23